xvw/preface/guides/error_handling.md

  Missing_field "name"]
 ```

-Everything seems to work, the function sends us back although it is
+Everything seems to work, the function replies that all fields are missing!
-missing all the fields!
-Now let's try a slightly more tricky
+Now let's try a slightly trickier
 example.
 Let's only fill in the email address incorrectly:

 ```ocaml